Rotisserie Cornish Game Hens, Brined and Herbed

 - 1 teaspoons freshly ground black pepper

-3. Prepare the grill: Set your grill up for rotisserie cooking at high heat.
+- Prepare the grill: Set your grill up for rotisserie cooking at high heat.
 For my Weber Summit, this means removing the grates, turning the two outer burners (burners 1 and 6) to high, and turning the infrared burner to high.
 Then I put my drip pans in the middle, over the unlit burners.
-(See here for more rotisserie setup details.)

-4. Cook the hens: Put the spit on the grill, put your foil pans under the hens, and start the spit spinning.
+- Cook the hens: Put the spit on the grill, put your foil pans under the hens, and start the spit spinning.
 Cook with the lid closed.
 It will take for 30-45 minutes, depending on the size of the hens.
-(It took 35 minutes for my 1.5lb hens).
-Check the internal temp on the hens after 20 minutes, and every 10 minutes thereafter – you want 160*F to 165*F in the breast, and 170*F to 180*F in the thigh.
+(It took 45 minutes for my 1½ pound hens).
+Check the internal temp on the hens after 20 minutes, and every 10 minutes thereafter - you want 160*F to 165*F in the breast, and 170*F to 180*F in the thigh.
 Remove the spit from the grill (while wearing gloves!), and remove the hens from the spit.
 Cover the hens with foil, and let rest for 15 minutes before serving.

-6. Final prep and serve: Cut the hens in half – I find a half a hen to be a good serving for an adult, with one hen per person if they’re a big eater.* If you have poultry shears, or kitchen shears (like these), cut the chicken along the backbone, and through the middle of the breast to separate it into two halves.
-If you don’t have shears, use a large knife.
-On a cutting board, run a chef’s knife through the cavity and split the chicken along the backbone, then turn it over and split through the breast.
+- Final prep and serve: Cut the hens in half - I find a half a hen to be a good serving for an adult, with one hen per person if they're a big eater.
+If you have poultry shears or kitchen shears, cut the chicken along one side the backbone, and then through the middle of the breast to separate the hen into two halves.
+If you don't have shears, use a large knife.
+On a cutting board, run a chef's knife through the cavity and split the chicken along the backbone, then turn it over and split through the breast.